rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 4 : Compose Animations for Complex Effects

 The graph switches between three different sets of data when you click the buttons below the bars.
 In this section, you’ll use a composed animation to give the capsules that make up the graph a dynamic, rippling transition.

+## 3. App Design and Layout

+### 3.1 Composing Complex Interfaces

+The home screen for Landmarks shows a scrolling list of categories, with horizontally scrolling landmarks within each category.
+As you build this primary navigation, you’ll explore how composed views can adapt to different device sizes and orientations.